How to Become a Notary in Washington

 How much does it cost to become a notary public in Washington?

-- An errors and omissions insurance policy to protect yourself if you are sued because of unintentional mistakes or if a false claim is filed against you as a notary.
-(This step is optional.)
+6. An errors and omissions insurance policy (optional) to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you.
+Click here to view our notary E&O policy premiums and coverage amounts.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Washington?

-A notary errors and omissions insurance policy is optional in Washington and is not required to become a Washington notary public or to renew your notary commission.
+A notary errors and omissions (E&O) insurance policy is not required to become a Washington notary public or to renew your notary commission.
 However, the American Association of Notaries strongly recommends that every Washington notary obtain a notary E&O insurance policy.
-This insurance protects the notary from a claim if a client sues the notary.
-An E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage a Washington notary public selects.
+This insurance protects you from a claim if a client sues you as a notary.
+A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a Washington notary public.

 Do I need a notary bond to become a notary in Washington?

-To order a Washington notary bond, please visit the American Association of Notaries website at https://www.washingtonnotary.com/washington-notary-bond.
+To order a Washington notary bond, please visit the American Association of Notaries website.

 Do I need to order a notary stamp in Washington?